-Figure 8.28: Generativity at midlife
+Figure 8.28: Generativity at midlife.

-Research has demonstrated that generative adults possess many positive characteristics, including good cultural knowledge and healthy adaptation to the world (Peterson and Duncan, 2007).
-Using the big five personality traits, generative women and men scored high on conscientiousness, extraversion, agreeableness, openness to experience, and low on neuroticism (de St. Aubin and McAdams, 1995; Peterson, Smirles, and Wentworth, 1997).
-Additionally, women scoring high in generativity at age fifty-two were rated high in positive personality characteristics, satisfaction with marriage and motherhood, and successful aging at age sixty-two (Peterson & Duncan, 2007).
-Similarly, men rated higher in generativity at midlife were associated with stronger global cognitive functioning (such as memory, attention, and calculation), stronger executive functioning (such as response inhibition, abstract thinking, and cognitive flexibility), and lower levels of depression in late adulthood (Malone, Liu, Vaillant, Rentz, and Waldinger, 2016).
+Research has demonstrated that generative adults possess many positive characteristics, including good cultural knowledge and healthy adaptation to the world (Peterson & Duncan, 2007).
+Using the Big 5 personality traits, generative women and men scored high on conscientiousness, extraversion, agreeableness, openness to experience, and low on neuroticism (de St. Aubin & McAdams, 1995; Peterson, Smirles, & Wentworth, 1997).
+Additionally, women scoring high in generativity at age 52 were rated high in positive personality characteristics, satisfaction with marriage and motherhood, and successful aging at age 62 (Peterson & Duncan, 2007).
+Similarly, men rated higher in generativity at midlife were associated with stronger global cognitive functioning (e.g., memory, attention, calculation), stronger executive functioning (e.g., response inhibition, abstract thinking, cognitive flexibility), and lower levels of depression in late adulthood (Malone, Liu, Vaillant, Rentz, & Waldinger, 2016).

-Erikson (1982) indicated that at the end of this demanding stage, individuals may withdraw, as generativity is no longer expected in late adulthood.
-This releases elders from the task of caretaking or working.
+Erikson (1982) indicated that at the end of this demanding stage, individuals may withdraw as generativity is no longer expected in late adulthood.
+This releases elders from the task of care taking or working.
 However, not feeling needed or challenged may result in stagnation, and consequently one should not fully withdraw from generative tasks as they enter Erikson's last stage in late adulthood.

 An interactive H5P element has been excluded from this version of the text.
 You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=383#h5p-72

-Media Attributions

 • Figure 8 28 © Peter Theakston is licensed under a CC BY (Attribution) license

-About the authors

-Martha Lally

-Suzanne Valentine-French

-Dinesh Ramoo